kostasx/EventLoop/LearnReact/README.md

 ### Suggestions / Requests / Comments / Feedback

-Do you want to see someting in the list?
+Do you want to see something specific in the list?
 Let me know, by opening an Issue.